 The 1850s: the avant-garde takes shape

 Individual Aesthetic artists drew inspiration from a variety of cultures and periods.
-They found beauty in Renaissance painting, ancient Greek sculpture and art forms of the Orient, especially Japanese prints.
+They found beauty in Renaissance painting, ancient Greek sculpture and East Asian art and design, especially Japanese prints.
 This rich eclecticism is one of the Aesthetic Movement's most intriguing characteristics, one which Whistler and others exploited to stimulate new reactions to their works of art.

 Despite using titles that might seem to establish a literary or historical connection, Aesthetic painters were only interested in evoking a mood or prompting vague associations.
 This unnerved a public who weren't used to this new way of 'reading' a painting.
 Aesthetic artists were also interested in employing the technique of synaesthesia in their paintings – the stimulation of one sense through another, such as imagery activating a sense of smell – in order to produce a layering of responses to the artwork and deepen the viewer's experience.

 Architecture and decoration

 If you want a golden rule that will fit everybody, this is it: have nothing in your houses that you do not know to be useful or believe to be beautiful.